Landscape Planning

 Identify processes, data, and tools for assessing current conditions and future trends

-Define how outputs of these assessments influences planning
+Define how outputs of these assessments influence planning

 Identify the key components of a landscape plan